 Public ferry port

-Yes, they have taxis, that you could use, BUT no taxi will go to port.
+Yes, they have taxis, that you could use, BUT no taxi will go to the port.
 Why?
 Because locals won’t allow them to enter that area, they want to earn money suggesting their cars/buses.

 In ferry find other travelers and agree to share the transport costs (like it will be quite high, they know that you don’t have any other option to get out from port)

-As well to enter many beaches you will need to pay plus pay for parking – situation the same like with temples.
+As well to enter many beaches you will need to pay plus pay for parking – situation the same as with temples.
 It’s not legal, but local people try to earn money like this.
-They gathering together around and won’t let you go inside till you won’t pay – so just don’t be too brave.
+The gathering together around and won’t let you go inside till you won’t pay – so just don’t be too brave.
 If you want to come back to the same place you will need to pay again, no matter if they will say that you need to pay just once.